- 1 The Best VPN Services in 2022

 Can a VPN track you online?

-Best VPN services enable you for private internet access and send your data through physical servers on an encrypted split tunneling with no log policy so that they can’t know what you’re surfing online.
+Best VPN services enable you for private internet access and send your data through physical servers on an encrypted split tunnelling with no log policy so that they can’t know what you’re surfing online.

 The best VPNs companies are located in privacy havens with no data retention laws, meaning they won’t keep track of users or sell their information to third parties.